 To help make sense of the guitar market, we’ve put together 5 indices alongside guitar experts and financial experience.
-These indices are similar to stock market indices like the S&P500 or FTSE100, for example.
+These indices are similar to stock market indices like the S&P 500 or FTSE100.

 To collate the indexes we use values for the top collectable guitars from each manufacturer (using mint condition values).

 Each index has a yearly average of the guitars that make up the index, indexed back to 2002 = 100.
 Our VGP50 index is a collection of the top 50 guitars that make up the Fender, Gibson, Gretsch, and Martin indices.

 Market VGP indices 2019

 Vintage Guitar Price Indices have been put together by a combination of guitar market expertise and financial experience.
 Examine them all in more detail here.